wp-plugins/mockup/readme.txt

 = 1.2.0 =
 * Ready for WordPress 3.9+
-* The frontend is improved with a better slidebox and Ajax.
+* The frontend is improved with a better sidebar and Ajax.
 * No longer use of Featuerd Images.
 * It is now possible to delete comments.
 * Choose the position of you MockUp.